joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 - 🌟 Easy way to define function components with **separation of concerns**
 - ✨ Clearly isolate **template**, **logic**, **styles** and **any other concerns**
 - 💫 **Completely type inference** design by TypeScript
-- 🚩 Support define static members for function components (documentation to be completed)
+- 🚩 New APIs for **defining and using static members** in function components
 - 🎉 Support all React hooks
 - 🔥 Support [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh)
 - 🔧 Support React Eslint plugins
 - 🔨 Support React dev tools
-- ⚡ Performance almost equivalent to original function components
+- ⚡ Performance almost equivalent to regular function components
 - 🚀 No any dependencies (except compiler)

 ## Table of Contents